jazenwong/wong-blog/_posts/essay/2024-02-09-product-features-narrative.markdown

 Twitter is a fantastic example of a company that hasn't invested enough in its narrative.
 Who is it for?
 How should it be used?
 What is its purpose?
 Why does it exist?
 It's important that the executives have their own belief and share it violently.
 But they've failed in that department.
 Narrative is not just for external parties, it's for internal.
 If the team doesn't feel like they're a part of the story, they will not be able to do their job well.

-UPDATE: Since I last wrote about this, I think Musk has actually done a decent job building a narrative around X. I don't love the name but he understands that a bigger story needs to be told to grow the product.
+UPDATE: Since I last wrote about this, I think Musk has actually done a decent job building a narrative around X. I don't love the name but he understands that a powerful narrative is needed to make X make sense.